“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

-Errin is a type of progestogen-only contraceptive pill, also known as the mini pill.
-Errin is primarily prescribed to prevent pregnancy, but can also be used to treat endometriosis or abnormal vaginal bleeding.
-This type of contraceptive pill does not contain estrogen, is taken continuously and does not allow for a monthly withdrawal bleed.
+Errin is a type of progesterone-only contraceptive pill, also known as the mini pill.
+Progesterone is a female sex hormone.
+Errin is primarily prescribed to prevent pregnancy, but can also be used to treat endometriosis (a condition in which tissue lining the uterus is found outside the uterus) or abnormal vaginal bleeding.
+This type of contraceptive pill does not contain estrogen (another female sex hormone), which means that it is taken continuously and does not allow for a monthly withdrawal bleed.

-Errin contains Norethindrone, a synthetic version of the female sex hormone progestogen which plays a vital role in regulating the menstrual cycle.
-Norethindrone helps to prevent pregnancy in 3 ways.
+Errin contains norethindrone, a synthetic version of the female sex hormone progesterone, which plays a vital role in regulating the menstrual cycle.
+Norethindrone helps to prevent pregnancy in three ways.
 Firstly, it thickens the mucus lining around the cervix, which prevents sperm from being able to reach the uterus.
-Secondly, it prevents ovulation (the release of an egg from the ovary) and, finally, alters the uterine lining (womb lining) to prevent any fertilized egg from being able to implant and develop.
+Secondly, it prevents ovulation (the release of an egg from the ovary) and finally, it alters the uterine lining (womb lining) to prevent a fertilized egg from being able to implant (adhere to the uterine wall) and develop.

 When taken correctly, Errin is considered to be 99.5% effective in preventing pregnancy.
 A more accurate success rate, which takes into account women who occasionally miss a pill or are late taking their pill, is about 95%.

-Errin will NOT protect you against STIs, nor will any other form of hormonal contraception.
+Errin will NOT protect you against sexually transmitted infections (STIs), nor will any other form of hormonal contraception.
 The only form of contraception to offer partial protection from STIs is the male condom.

-Each Errin tablet contains 0.35mg of norethindrone, a synthetic form of the female progestin hormone.
+Each Errin tablet contains 0.35mg of norethindrone, a synthetic form of the progesterone hormone.

-The usual dosage of Errin is 1 x tablets containing 0.35 mg Norethindrone per day, at the same time each day.
+The usual dosage of Errin is one tablet (containing 0.35 mg norethindrone) per day, taken at the same time each day.

-Never start taking Errin without first consulting a doctor, and make sure to read the package information carefully before use.
-You are recommended to start Errin on the first day of your period; if you decide to start on a different day, you will need to use an additional form of contraception, such as condoms, for the first 48 hours of use.
+Never start taking Errin without first consulting a doctor, and make sure to read the information on the package carefully before use.
+It is recommended that you start Errin on the first day of your period in order to be protected against pregnancy from the very first day.
+If you decide to start the medication on any other day of your menstrual cycle , you will need to use an additional form of contraception, such as condoms, for the first 7 days after which the pill alone will protect you against pregnancy.

-If you are switching to Errin from a different type of contraceptive pill, you should start taking it on the first day after finishing your previous pack of contraceptive pills.
-If your current hormonal contraception is a combined method and contains inactive pills, throw these away and start taking Errin after you finish the active pills in the pack.
-If your current contraception is progestogen-only, you can switch to Errin at any time.
+If you are switching to Errin from a different type of contraceptive pill, you should start taking Errin on the very next day of taking the last dose of your previous contraceptive.
+If your current hormonal contraception is a combined method and contains inactive pills, throw these away and start taking Errin right after you finish the active pills in the pack.
+If your current contraception is progesterone-only, you can switch to Errin at any time.

-Pregnancy is more likely to occur if you skip doses, for example if you miss a pill, start a new pack later, or take a pill a different time than usual.
-If this happens, use a back-up method of birth control such as condoms or spermicide every time you have sex for the next 48 hours in order to avoid pregnancy.
+Pregnancy is likely to occur if you skip doses, for example, if you miss a pill, start a new pack later than the next day, or take a pill at a different time than usual.
+If this happens, use a back-up method of birth control such as condoms or a spermicide gel every time you have sex for the next 48 hours in order to avoid pregnancy.

 Errin may cause the following side effects: